vedrathavi/Restaurant-Booking-Agent/README.md

-# 🍽️ Restaurant Booking Agent

-An intelligent AI-powered voice-first restaurant booking system that combines natural language processing, real-time weather integration, and conversational AI to create a seamless reservation experience.
-The system features hands-free voice booking with live conversation display, weather-aware seating recommendations, and a clean modular architecture.

-## ✨ Key Features

-### Voice & Conversation

-- 🎤 **Hands-Free Voice Booking** - Complete booking flow using Web Speech API (TTS + STT)
-- 💬 **Real-Time Conversation UI** - Live display of user speech and bot responses with message bubbles
-- 🔄 **Session Persistence** - Resume interrupted bookings automatically via localStorage
-- 🎯 **Smart Intent Recognition** - Natural language understanding for seating changes, modifications, and confirmations
-- 🗣️ **Natural Responses** - Gemini AI generates contextual, casual, and human-like replies

-### Intelligence & Automation

-- 🌤️ **Weather-Aware Seating** - Fetches 5-day forecast from OpenWeatherMap and recommends indoor/outdoor seating
-- 📅 **Smart Date Parsing** - Understands "today", "tomorrow", "day after tomorrow" with automatic validation
-- ⏰ **Time Zone Support** - IST (Indian Standard Time) for date/time calculations and validations
-- 🚫 **Booking Window Enforcement** - Restricts bookings to next 5 days (weather API limitation)
-- ✅ **Multi-Layer Validation** - Date/time validation across frontend, backend routes, and services

-### User Experience

-- 📱 **Responsive Two-Column Layout** - Voice assistant on left, booking form on right
-- 🎨 **Circular Control Buttons** - Fixed bottom-center dock with accessible icon-only controls
-- ✏️ **Hybrid Input** - Voice + manual editing; users can correct any field in the form
-- 🔁 **Continue or Restart** - Smart prompt when returning to incomplete bookings
-- 🎭 **Progressive Form Display** - Fields update in real-time as conversation proceeds

-### Technical Excellence

-- 🧩 **Modular Architecture** - Clean separation: components, hooks, utils, services
-- 🔧 **Reusable Utilities** - Shared patterns for voice intents, steps, and validation helpers
-- 🔐 **Error Handling** - Graceful fallbacks for speech recognition, API failures, and network issues
-- 🆔 **Unique Booking IDs** - Short 6-character IDs via nanoid for easy reference

-## 🏗️ Architecture & Approach

-**1. Voice-First with Manual Fallback**

-- Designed for hands-free operation but never locks users into voice-only interaction
-- Every field can be edited manually in the form while voice conversation continues
-- Speech recognition errors don't block progress—users can type corrections

-**2. Progressive Conversation Flow**

-- Step-based state machine (IDLE → ASK_NAME → ASK_GUESTS → ASK_DATE → ASK_TIME → ASK_CUISINE → ASK_SPECIAL_REQUEST → FETCH_WEATHER → CONFIRM_DETAILS → SAVE_BOOKING → COMPLETE)
-- Bot asks one question at a time; moves forward only when field is filled
-- Optional fields (cuisine, special requests) asked after required fields
-- Weather fetch happens automatically after all fields collected

-**3. Intelligent Context Management**

-- Backend maintains conversation history per session ID
-- Gemini AI extracts booking data incrementally from multi-turn dialogue
-- Anti-loop protection: bot never repeats the same question twice in a row
-- Modification detection: user can change any field mid-conversation ("change date to tomorrow")

-**4. Weather Integration**

-- Fetches real 5-day forecast from OpenWeatherMap (3-hour intervals)
-- Finds closest time slot to booking date/time
-- Applies seating rules: temperature (18-30°C outdoor), rain probability (<40% outdoor), weather condition (clear/cloudy → outdoor)
-- User can override recommendation via voice or dropdown

-**5. Modular Component Design**

-- **Backend**: Routes → Controllers → Services → Utils (weather, AI, conversation helpers)
-- **Frontend**: Components (presentational) + Hooks (behavior) + Utils (shared logic)
-- Each module has single responsibility; easy to test and extend
+# Restaurant Booking Agent

+This project is a voice-first restaurant booking system.
+Users speak naturally to make a reservation; the app extracts the key details (name, guests, date, time, cuisine, requests), checks weather to suggest indoor/outdoor seating, confirms the summary, and saves the booking.
+The UI always offers a manual form as a fallback so the flow is reliable on any device.

+## Key Features

+- Voice booking using the Web Speech API (TTS + STT)
+- Real-time conversation view for transparency
+- Weather-aware indoor/outdoor recommendation (5-day forecast)
+- Hybrid input: voice plus always-editable form fields
+- Local session resume after refresh
+- Modular code: components, hooks, services, utils

+## Architecture & Approach

+The system is built around a simple state machine and clear module boundaries.

+1. Voice-first, form-always-available

+- Users speak; the assistant extracts values and updates the form.
+- Users can edit any field at any time; voice is optional.

+2. State machine (single question at a time)

+- Steps: IDLE → ASK_NAME → ASK_GUESTS → ASK_DATE → ASK_TIME → ASK_CUISINE → ASK_SPECIAL_REQUEST → FETCH_WEATHER → CONFIRM_DETAILS → SAVE_BOOKING → COMPLETE.
+- We only advance when the current field is valid.
+Optional fields come last.

+3. Context management and extraction

+- Backend stores short conversation history by `sessionId`.
+- Gemini extracts incremental updates (only fields present in the latest user turn).
+- Anti-loop rules: never repeat the same question if the user answered; ask again only when input is invalid (e.g., past date).

+4. Weather-driven seating

+- OpenWeatherMap 5-day/3-hour forecast is matched to the requested date/time.
+- Rules prefer indoor for rain/extremes; outdoor for pleasant conditions.
+- Users can override seating by voice or select in the form.

+5. Modular code layout

+- Backend: routes → controllers → services → utils.
+- Frontend: components (UI), hooks (speech), utils (steps, patterns), config.

 ### Tech Stack

-**Backend:**
+Backend:

 - **Node.js 22 + Express 5.2** - RESTful API server
 - **MongoDB Atlas + Mongoose 9.0** - NoSQL database with schema validation